-\subsection{Machine Learning with Gaussian Processes}
+\subsubsection{Machine Learning with Gaussian Processes}

-The third approach we use is the so-called Gaussian Processes (GP) \cite{Holsclaw_2011,Seikel:2012uu,Shafieloo_2012}, a non-parametric Machine Learning tool, to infer the present value of the Hubble parameter from the generated eLISA catalogues.
-Gaussian Processes, being distributions over functions, are essentially generalisations of Gaussian distributions over variables.
-For our purpose, given a set of labelled training data, GP can be used to reconstruct the underlying most probable continuous function describing that dataset along with the associated 1$\sigma$ uncertainties, without assuming any parametric cosmological model.
+While the previous methods fall under the category of parametric approaches, there can be alternative, non-parametric approaches to the problem under consideration.
+To this end, we use the so-called Gaussian Processes (GP) \cite{Holsclaw_2011,Seikel:2012uu,Shafieloo_2012}, a non-parametric machine learning tool, to infer the present value of the Hubble parameter from the generated eLISA catalogs.
+Gaussian Processes, being distributions over functions, are essentially generalizations of Gaussian distributions over variables.
+For our purpose, given a set of labeled training data, GP can be used to reconstruct the underlying most probable continuous function describing that dataset along with the associated 1$\sigma$ uncertainties, without assuming any parametric cosmological model.
 GP has found widespread application in cosmological reconstructions (see \cite{Mukherjee:2022lkt} and the references therein).
 For a general overview, one can refer to the Gaussian Process website\footnote{\url{http://www.gaussianprocess.org}}.

-In a spatially flat Universe described by the Friedmann–Robertson–Lemaître–Walker (FRLW) metric, the Hubble parameter $H(z)$ can be expressed as,
+In a spatially flat Universe described by the Friedmann–Robertson–Lemaître–Walker (FRLW) metric, the Hubble parameter $H(z)$ can be expressed as

 where $d_L$ is the luminosity distance function and ${d_L}^\prime$ is its first order derivative with respect to redshift ($z$).